psabadac/IsimoSezulu/README.md

 - [x] `WeatherRepository` uses `WeatherMapper` to convert the data received into a more suitable format
 - [x] `ForecastRepository` calls `ForecastRemoteDataSource` which calls the ForecastApi to retrieve the data
 - [x] `ForecastRepository` uses `ForecastMapper` to convert the data received in a more suitable format

+## Todos
+- [ ] More unit tests
+- [ ] Generate ai resource for other weather states like thunderstorms, snow etc.
+- [ ] Add the location name under weather state
+- [ ] Use more interface to lose coupling and even extract domain and that to their own module
+- [ ] Save locations as favourites and be able to edit the list
+- [ ] Change units between metric, imperial and default
+- [ ] See saved locations on map